ja-ni/perftest/README.md

 ## Deployment

-The resulting output data is stored within Github pages / releases for later data processing and visualisation.
+The resulting output data is to be stored within Github pages / releases for later data processing and visualisation.

 ## Considerations